Alesis ADAT

 The ADAT Digital Recorder has been called the most incredible advance in recording technology since the invention of multitrack.
 Its features, performance and benefits will link the professional commercial studio and the personal home and project studio much to the benefit of creative freedom.
 The future of ADAT, and your music, is very bright.

 While the preceding paragraph came from Alesis’s marketing department, it must be acknowledged that the Alesis ADAT did in fact change the world of recording forever, just as the Tascam 244 Portastudio had done years earlier.
-While it’s sound quality was not brilliant, it lead the way for better models to come from both Alesis and Tascam with their DA-88 which used smaller Hi8 cassette tapes and had better sound quality.
+While its sound quality was not brilliant, it led the way for better models to come from both Alesis and Tascam with their DA-88 which used smaller Hi8 cassette tapes and had better sound quality.

 In the hands of professional engineers, the Alesis ADAT was used to record some great albums, and it has the honour of recording one of the world’s biggest albums ever, Alanis Morrisette’s Jagged Little Pill, which to date has sold over 33 million copies worldwide, a staggering success to say the least.